rileysu/therml/ideas.md

 ## Context

 - Context creates tensors and handles data storage of tensors
-- Internally will create graphs for operations
+- Internally will create computation graphs for operations
 - Will handle gradient calc

 ## Engine Tensors

-- Should handle core operations of a tensor (not math operations)
+- Should handle core utility operations of a tensor (not math operations)
 - New tensor instead of inplace as tensors are assumed to always be immutable
 - Handles allocation and copying of memory since this can be implementation specific (Might add something to make this easier to implement)